The Clear Edge

 For Category B, create a decision framework.
 Example:

-Delegate to team member: “Follow this framework.
+• Delegate to a team member: “Follow this framework.
 Only escalate if outside parameters.”

 For Category C, delegate completely with training.

-Expected improvement: 50 daily decisions → 25 daily decisions = 50% reduction in decision fatigue.
+• 50 daily decisions cut to 25 daily decisions produces a 50% reduction in decision fatigue.

 Combined with 40-hour hard cap: Capacity 72% → 86% within 3 weeks.

-Move 3: Build Monthly Recalibration Ritual (Week 4+)
+Move 3: Build A Monthly Energy Recalibration Ritual From Week 4 Onward

 Every first Monday, 9:00–9:30 AM, recurring:

-Critical: Don’t skip.
-Even when capacity feels fine.
-Depletion sneaks up.
-Monthly measurement catches 5-10% degradation before it compounds to 40-50%.
+Critical: don’t skip this, even when capacity feels fine; depletion sneaks up, and monthly measurement catches 5–10% degradation before it compounds into a 40–50% drop.

 Every 90 days, schedule a 4-hour complete energy reset: